Thursday, 21 April 2016

 THE YEAR 1000 AND A SHIFTING IMAGERY

-As the opening assumption was the once nomadic populations had appropriated the pearl roundel pattern and a shared bestiary decoration within, delving into a realistic scene and analysis is the next obliged step.
-But in the meantime, the historical panorama was changing blowing away the customary animal beings.
+After the opening assumption was that nomadic populations had used the pearl roundel pattern and a bestiary decoration, it is necessary to delve into a realistic scene and analysis.
+In the meantime, the historical panorama was changing blowing away the customary animal beings.

-The symbolical year 1000, much resonating in Western sensibility, represents in Central Asia a marking point of a shifting cultural prospect as well.
-This very moment saw, in fact, the birth of the first Turk-Islamic dynasties which were soon to become the leading drive of all Eurasia from eastern Turkestan to the western Mediterranean shores.
+The symbolical year 1000, much resonating with Western sensibility, represents a marking point of a shifting cultural prospect in Central Asia.
+This period saw, in fact, the birth of the first Turk-Islamic dynasties which were soon to become the leading drive of all Eurasia from eastern Turkestan to the western Mediterranean shores.
 Islam was a main character in this game and, despite all, a cohesive factor able to coalesce new policies and politics.
-Art was just in the middle of this process as a major cultural means.
+Art was just in the middle of the process.

-The Islamic conquest of Central Asia, beginning mid of the VIIIth century, essentially turned to be a cultural invasion against 'paganism'.
-Islam was going to be diffused with any means to repress and replace the religious diversity hitherto characterizing the Central Asian populations.
-However, the process of Islamization proceeded very slowly; often, forcibly converted individuals secretly remained adherent to their beliefs.
+The Islamic conquest of Central Asia, beginning in the middle of the 8th century, essentially resulted in a cultural invasion against 'paganism'.
+Islam was going to be diffused with any means to repress and replace the religious diversity hitherto characterizing Central Asian populations.
+However, the process of Islamization proceeded very slowly.
+Often, forcibly converted individuals secretly remained adherent to their beliefs.

-Imposing an altering self-identity system in such rich environment unmistakably involved a Sisyphus effort.
-Nonetheless, two distinguished features of the Central Asian mindset, namely flexibility, and receptivity, undoubtedly played a big role in the process of assimilation of the new cultural parameters.
+Imposing an altering self-identity system unmistakably involved a Sisyphus effort.
+Nonetheless, two distinguished features of Central Asian mindset - flexibility, and receptivity - undoubtedly played a big role in the process of assimilating the new cultural parameters.

-This least known period (VIIIth-XIth) was to become crucial for the development of new iconographies most likely in all the 'rug belt'.
-But, unfortunately again, scarce evidence prevents from submitting a satisfying reconstruction of the smooth changes that occurred in art, least of all the knotted medium.
+This least known period (8th, 9th, and 10th century) became paramount to developing new iconographies in all the 'rug belt'.
+But, unfortunately again, scarce material evidence prevents from submitting a satisfying reconstruction of the smooth changes that occurred in art, least of all the knotted medium.

-A reasonable sketch should anyhow stress how much from the early Islamic Caliphates onwards, traits of diverse traditions were incorporated into the Islamic stream.
+A reasonable sketch should anyhow stress how many traits of diverse traditions were incorporated into the Islamic stream.
 As well, it should suggest a quicksilver aspect of visual arts wherein old and new cohabited for a while.

-In this respect essential was the engagement of the wandering Sufi masters for their ability to mingle older beliefs with Islamic conceits.
-They, in fact, spread the new religion at the Turk courts of the day and nomadic groups too.
-New decorative typologies were molded to comply with both the Islamic proscription of figural images and the will of imbuing art with the new religious conceits.
+In this respect, essential was the engagement of the wandering Sufis for their ability to mingle older beliefs and Islamic conceits.
+They spread the new religion at Turk courts and nomadic groups as well.
+New decorative typologies were moulded to comply with both the Islamic proscription of figural images and the necessity of imbuing art with the new religious conceits.
 Roughly said, geometry, floral design, and calligraphy will constitute a new lexicon permeating Islamic art from then on.

-Linked to ancient observations of celestial and earthly events, the geometric design developed its own patterns and symbology possibly parallel to the 'animal style' as prehistorical images suggest.
-Over the Middle Ages, the great scientific achievements (geometry, astronomy, and mathematics), as well as the developing art of calligraphy, undoubtedly were two great catalysts for molding a new visual language.
+Linked to ancient observations of celestial and earthly events, geometric design developed its own patterns and symbology since very ancient times.
+Over the Middle Ages, great scientific achievements (geometry, astronomy, and mathematics), as well as the developing art of calligraphy, became two more catalysts for a new visual language.

-Starting from Transoxiana and Qwarezm to eastern (today Turkmenistan, Kazakhstan, and Kyrgyzstan) and southern regions (today Afghanistan), a consistent shifting style is easily evidenced through architecture.
-The Samanid style in Bukhara possibly inaugurated this new era definitely entombing the figural imagery of royalty and divinity as sported by pre-Islamic Sogdian murals.
+Starting from Transoxiana and Qwarezm to eastern regions (today Turkmenistan, Kazakhstan, and Kyrgyzstan) and southern (today Afghanistan), a consistent style is easily evidenced through architecture.
+The Samanid style in Bukhara possibly inaugurated this new era finally entombing the figural imagery of royalty and divinity of pre-Islamic Sogdian murals.

 Samanid culture (819-999), Mausoleum in Bukhara,